Throgs Neck Bridge: Road connections

 The Throgs Neck Bridge was one of the few that were not part of the plans for the Belt Parkway around Queens and Brooklyn.
 Instead, the bridge was built along with the Clearview Expressway in Queens and the eastern part of the Cross Bronx Expressway in the Bronx.

 The Throgs Neck Bridge carries Interstate 295 (I-295).
-On the Queens side, the bridge connects to the southbound Clearview Expressway (I-295) and the eastbound Cross Island Parkway.
-There is no direct connection to the westbound Cross Island Parkway or from the Cross Island Parkway service roads in either direction.
+On the Queens side, the bridge connects to the southbound Clearview Expressway (I-295) and the southbound Cross Island Parkway.
+There is no direct connection to the northbound Cross Island Parkway or from the Cross Island Parkway service roads in either direction.
 On the Bronx side, there are connections to and from the community of Throggs Neck.
 The northbound entrance and exit leads to the Throgs Neck Expressway service road, while the southbound exit and entrance leads from the intersection of the Throgs Neck Expressway service road and Harding Avenue.
 Immediately afterward, the highway splits into the Throgs Neck Expressway (I-695), which connects to northbound I-95; and I-295, which connects to southbound I-95, westbound I-278, and northbound Hutchinson River Parkway at the Bruckner Interchange.